designingsean/portfolio/_casestudies/job-setup.markdown

 ## Problem

-The issue we were seeing was that only about 20 to 25% of users who started opening a job would get all the way through the process.
+The issue we were seeing was that only about 20 to 25% of users who started opening a job would get all the way through the process without dropping off along the way.
 By and large, they would fall off in the first few steps, which were about providing details about the job and the job&rsquo;s description.

 IMAGE OF FIRST SCREEN